KomMonitor/kommonitor-importer/kommonitor-datamanagement-api-client/docs/ProcessScriptsApi.md

 | **403** | Forbidden |  -  |

-## deleteGeoresourceById
+## deleteProcessScriptByScriptId

-> ResponseEntity deleteGeoresourceById(georesourceId)
+> deleteProcessScriptByScriptId(scriptId)

-Delete the features/contents of the selected geo-resource dataset
+Delete the process script

-Delete the features/contents of the selected geo-resource dataset
+Delete the process script associated to the specified scriptId

 ### Example